Collect and analyze feedbacks

 Let’s take a look.

-1. A Feedback Pop-Up
+1. A feedback pop-up

 The first way you can collect audience feedback is via a website pop-up or a feedback button.
 Once a participant visits your website (to download webinar videos or to interact with other attendees), they can use this pop-up to leave their review of your virtual event.